ferrithemaker/minecraftpi-projects/README.md

 ## deathblast.py

-Managing events to throw a vaporizer blast arround you when the player press the mouse right button.
+Learn how to manage events to throw a vaporizer blast arround you when the player presses the mouse right button.